parcel-bundler/website/src/features/hmr.md

 {% endsamplefile %}
 {% endsample %}

-TODO api was slightly changed for React Fast Refresh

 ## Safe Write

 Some text editors and IDE's have a feature called `safe write` that basically prevents data loss, by taking a copy of the file and renaming it when saved.